ClaireDuSoleil/ClaireDuSoleil.github.io/README.md

 # ClaireDuSoleil.github.io

-Convert Coinbase CSV to TurboTax Format
+Convert Coinbase CSV to TurboTax Format (.txf)

-This is under construction.
+I'm working on this...